Elijah-Cosby/Elijah-Cosby/README.md

-# Hi there 👋  I'm Elijah Cosby, Welcome to my GitHub 👋
+# Hi there 👋  I'm Elijah Cosby, Welcome to my GitHub!

 ## 💻 Mechatronics and Biomedical Engineer at McMaster University